hayhay33/950/labs/lab-4.md

 This lab involves working with a power supply which can provide higher voltages/currents than the Arduinos!
 Read the following sections carefully to maintain your safety and the safety of the components we are using.

+It is very easy to accidentally short batteries when wires are connected to them. **When not using the 9V and 7.4 batteries, make sure that they have wire ends that are taped, so the battery can not be shorted!**

 ### Electrostatic Discharge

 In this lab we will start taking precautions when dealing with electronics as there is possibly of ESDs damaging components.
 When you eventually start soldering your PCB’s, you will be dealing with much smaller components and will thus absolutely need to take ESD precautions.
 For the subteam that will be working with the power portion of the lab: whoever is touching and interacting with the circuit will be needing to wear an ESD bracelet at all times.